aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/number-settings/_index.md

             const cellA2 = worksheet.cells.get("A2");
             cellA2.value = 20;

-            // Getting the Style of the A2 Cell style = cellA2.style;
+            // Getting the style of the A2 cell style = cellA2.style;

             // Setting the display format to number 9 to show value as percentage